Mudaserb365/ssl/auto-trust-store-manager/go-trust-manager/README.md

 ## Remote Logging

 The Trust Store Manager supports sending logs to a remote webhook endpoint for centralized monitoring and auditing.
-This is particularly useful when running the tool across multiple servers.
+This is particularly useful when running the tool across multiple servers or in distributed environments.

+### Webhook Features

+- **Real-time Monitoring**: All significant operations are logged as they happen
+- **Host Information Collection**: Automatically gathers system details with each log
+- **Authentication Support**: Secure your endpoints with API key authentication
+- **Standardized JSON Format**: Consistent log structure for easy parsing
+- **Multiple Log Levels**: INFO, SUCCESS, WARNING, ERROR levels for different scenarios
+- **Metadata Support**: Additional context data for complex operations

 ### Webhook JSON Format